 How to travel safely on a bus

-As bus usage is expected to begin to increase, due to the easing of lockdown restrictions, bus capacity will be limited to enable social distancing.
+Bus capacity will be limited to enable social distancing.
 Please follow the advice below, and any additional guidance from operators, to protect passengers and drivers.

-- Time your journeys for quieter, off-peak times if possible
+- Time your journeys for quieter, off-peak times if possible.

 - Allow longer for your journey as buses may reach capacity more quickly and you may need to wait for the next bus on busier routes.